dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 The process for adding a committer is:

 1. A candidate has demonstrated familiarity with the quality guidelines and coding standards by submitting at least two pull requests that are accepted without modification.
 2. The candidate is proposed by an existing committer.
-3. A formal vote is held on the project private mailing list.
+3. A formal vote is held on the project's private mailing list.
 5. Existing committers vote on the candidate:
 	   * yes, accept them as a committer.
 	   * no, do not accept them as a committer.